Your result: Early perimenopause

 • A general sense that something has changed, even if you can't name it

 You don't have to wait until things are hard to deserve support.
+You don't have to prove you're struggling enough.
+Noticing something early isn't a reason to wait — it's the best possible reason to act.

 "I was told I was too young and my labs were normal.
 I knew something had changed.
 Getting answers early made all the difference."